 2) Adjustment of the upper tax brackets and rates – Currently tax rates in the D-40 jump from $40,000 to several hundred thousand.
 There should be an additional step at the $100,000 to $125,000 level.
 To compensate for the coupling of our D & Es with the Federal rate, there will probably need to be a modest increase in the upper level tax rates.
 [An additional step has been added, but top tax rates have been lowered, while the D & E benefit slowly phases in over 6 years.
 The rate for top earners in California is 13%.
 In DC I believe the top rate is 8.25%.
 Here and elsewhere some concerned wealthy people are saying that they should be paying more taxes than they are being charged now.]

 3) Improve the D-30 tax form – This form as currently constituted needs an unnecessary amount of information.
 For example, the portion related to general business income and rental income requires a lot of detail that could be provided with inclusion of the Federal Schedules C and E for DC income.
 The form is also needlessly technical.
 For example Schedule F – DC Apportionment Factor which says “Multiply the total income by a fraction.
 The numerator is the property factor plus the payroll factor plus the sales factor.
 The denominator is three, reduced by the number of factors without a denominator.”
 No concrete examples [DC supplies no concrete examples] as the IRS 1040 instruction booklet gives us poor benighted taxpayers.
 FOR SHAME.
 Write this so a high school graduate can understand it or else admit this is a tax lawyer make work boondoggle.
 In fact I visited a tax preparation service where the resident tax attorney said he couldn't really be much help, but most people in my business income bracket submitted the $100 minimum and did not bother submitting the D-30.
 A $12,000 gross receipts requirement was placed in 1986, with a $100 minimum tax bill.
-Last year the minimum was raised to $250.
-How about adjusting the gross receipts rate for inflation to at least $25,000.
+Last year the minimum payment required was raised to $250.
+How about adjusting the gross receipts rate for inflation to at least $25,000 or $30,000.
 Give people with lower income the option of calculating their tax owed with the D-30, or else include it in the D-40.
 [The tax rate has been reduced, which benefits bigger businesses, but the $250 minimum tax hurts small income businesses.
-It even has to be paid if there is no actual income.]
+It even has to be paid if there is no actual income.
+Also a $5,000 deduction was established in 1986.
+That should also be increased to reflect inflation which would also be fairer to small businesses.]

 4) Modify the Business Tax rates – On the back of this page is a chart (admittedly several years old) which shows property tax rates in DC and surrounding jurisdictions.
 You can see that our $1.85 per $100 rate is much higher than most other jurisdictions.
 Why can't we have different rates in different parts of the city like Montgomery Co. does.
 Why should upper Georgia Ave. or Anacostia pay at the same rate as downtown.
 Also, high rates cause high rents and drive many desirable small businesses out of our neighborhoods leaving only high volume liquor stores, bars, and restaurants.
 Perhaps we should have an ANC petition mechanism for identifying valued neighborhood stores for special lower tax rates provided the building owner passes this on to the store owner.
 [After reading this link from Walmart Realty, I realized one reason they picked their upper Georgia Ave. location is the row of 2 story stores across the street.
 Walmart doesn't care if their stores succeed so long as there is valuable property nearby they can buy when small businesses are destroyed by Walmart competition.
 A few years ago, the Class 2 tax rate for businesses of $1.85 per $100 assessed value, was reduced to $1.65 for property worth $3million or less.
 I propose that rates be reduce further to $1.45 for property worth $1million or less, and to $1.20 for property worth $500,000 or less.
 I interviewed at all the stores across from Walmart on Georgia Ave.
 They all said their property was assessed at $500,000 or lower, and the $1.20 rate would help them survive Walmart.]